sigito/Linguee-Workflow-for-Alfred/README.md

   * `↩` (Return) on "Search on Linguee for '{query}'".
 This entry is always added as the last search result.
 * Search autocomplete on `↹` (Tab).
 * Copy the results with `⌘ C` (Command-C).
+* Display a selected result in a large type with "⌘ L" (Command-L).

 ### Setting a global keyboard schortcut